Jordan health minister steps down after deaths in virus ward | Health

-Jordan's health minister stepped down Saturday after at least six patients in a hospital COVID-19 patient ward died due to a shortage of oxygen supplies, state media reported.
+Jordan's health minister stepped down Saturday after at least seven patients in a hospital COVID-19 ward died due to a shortage of oxygen supplies, state media reported.

+Hours later, King Abdullah II arrived at the Salt government hospital to help calm angry families who had gathered outside.

-Jordanian Prime Minister Bisher al-Khasawneh ordered an investigation into the deaths early Saturday morning at a government hospital in the town of Salt, 20 kilometers (13 miles) north of the capital Amman.
-He asked Health Minister Nathir Obeidat to resign, according to the reports.
-The Al-Rai newspaper, a government mouthpiece, confirmed that Obeidat had resigned.
+Jordanian Prime Minister Bisher al-Khasawneh ordered an investigation into the deaths early Saturday morning at the hospital in the town of Salt, 20 kilometers (13 miles) north of the capital Amman.

+King Abdullah has ordered the hospital's director also suspended, according to Al-Mamlaka TV, which added that all of the dead were coronavirus patients.

+The Al-Rai newspaper, a government mouthpiece, confirmed that Health Minister Nathir Obeidat had resigned.

 Jordan, home to 10 million people, is grappling with surging coronavirus infections and deaths and struggling to secure vaccines.